FunnyFortniteFan/shatterdpixel/README.md

 - 👋 Hi, I’m shatterdpixel
 - 🌱 I’m currently learning Nothing, I already know everything.
-- 💞️ I’m looking to collaborate on Nothing, I have already taken the idea from your head, and I've already started work
+- 💞️ I’m looking to collaborate on Nothing, I have already taken the idea from your head, and I've started working on it.
 - 📫 How to reach me shatterdpixel#6342, discord.

 <!---